 Funders can share grants data with Candid quickly and easily.

-However, additional funding is required to meet urgent lifesaving needs.
-In their Jan.
-5 Situation Report, UNOCHA said, “Continued donors’ support is urgent and critical to enable humanitarian partners to maintain and strengthen the delivery of assistance to vulnerable people in conflict and natural disaster-affected areas across the country.”
+Additional funding is required to meet urgent lifesaving needs and support long-term recovery and resilience.
+In their Dec.
+1, 2023, Ethiopia Situation Report, UNOCHA said, “Continued donors’ support is critical to enable humanitarian partners to maintain and strengthen the delivery of assistance to vulnerable people in conflict and natural disaster-affected areas across the country.”

 More ways to help